-The RHS Chelsea Flower Show is Blooming Close
+The RHS Chelsea Flower Show is in Bloom

 The annual RHS Chelsea Flower Show is a long standing British institution, as popular with the royals as it is with gardeners and those who simply appreciate natural beauty.
 And this event will be no exception.